zeph/mcollective-lnmp/README.md

     $ mco ping -W roles::middleware

-...and the roles::node
+...and the nodes with the roles::node class

-    $ mco ping -W roles::middleware
+    $ mco ping -W roles::node

 ...and nodes that are middleware nodes with redis installed - matching based on regular expressions: